ballerina-platform/ballerina-lang/language-server/docs/CompilerPluginCodeActionExtensions.md

     public Optional<CodeActionInfo> codeActionInfo(CodeActionContext context) {
         Diagnostic diagnostic = context.diagnostic();

-        // Arguments (should be json serializable) are received to execute() method when user click this code action
+        // Arguments (should be json serializable) are passed to execute() method when user clicks on this code action
-        // An argument have a key (string) and a value (anything serializable)
+        // An argument has a key (string) and a value (anything serializable)
         // Here, we pass the diagnostic location (= service declaration node's line range) as an argument, because we
         //   need it when executing the code action.
         CodeActionArgument locationArg = CodeActionArgument.from(CodeActionUtil.NODE_LOCATION_KEY,